wazo-platform/wazo-doc/source/installation_config/configuration_wizard/index.rst

 ********************

 After the first installation, you have to go through the wizard steps to initialize XiVO configuration.
 Basically it helps you to initialize your XiVO configuration.

 It will create the file ``/etc/pf-xivo/web-interface/xivo.ini``.
 If you want to re-run the wizard you have to delete this file::

     rm /etc/pf-xivo/web-interface/xivo.ini

-|warning| You may not want to *actually* do this on an already configured XiVO ...
+.. warning:: You may not want to *actually* do this on an already configured XiVO ...

 .. index:: wizard